 - the paper shortages and manufacturing and shipping supply chain issues that have been growing in the past year and a half

-Major publishers still aren’t paying attention.
+Major publishers still aren’t paying attention to these Publishing Industry trends.
 Instead, they seemed to have doubled down on their investment in overprinting, storing, warehousing, and shipping dead trees around the world.

 This is going to lead to lead to a greater number of the smaller independent publishers with dynamic flexibility who started as indie authors and have grown to become mini publishing empires in their own right to fill in more and more of the gaps in that landscape.